RussTedrake/manipulation/manipulation/models/suction/README.md

 The following modifications where made:
 - deleted reference to missing obj.mtl
+- added normals to the obj files using trimesh
 - removed erroneous commas in rgba value.
 - removed .urdf from robot names.
 - added hydro properties to tip.